~/.ssh/config

 remote = origin

-line in your SSH config.
+merge = refs/head/masterNOTE: The url for the project just needs to match the Host line in your SSH config.
 So for clarity try something like

 # ~/.ssh/config

-Host my-dev-site
+Host my-dev-siteand

 # ${PROJECT1}/.git.config